 However, replacing individual parts isn’t always the best course of action.
 In some cases, you’ll basically end up rebuilding equipment piece by piece.
 But it can be a temporary solution when you need an equipment upgrade but a full replacement isn’t in the budget.

-Why should you replace office equipment regularly?
+Why replace office equipment on a regular schedule?

 Reduce costs associated with downtime and repairs